A vehicle parked near Spitzkoppe at sunset in Namibia

 1. 1.Who a 14-day Namibia trip suits best

-2. 2.The classic 2-week Namibia route shape that works best
+2. 2.The classic 2-week Namibia route shape

 3. 3.A practical day-by-day sample loop